Analytical Methods Track

 Technical Innovations (TCI03)

-Dr. Christopher Rush
+Christopher Rush (PhD)

 As industries grapple with the challenges of equipment obsolescence, the need for efficient part replacement and sustainment has never been more critical.
 Traditional methods of converting outdated 2D part diagrams for manufacturing are labor-intensive and costly and often lead to prolonged downtime, impacting operational readiness and stretching the lifespan of valuable capital assets.
 This presentation will explore using AI-powered technology to digitize 2D part diagrams and extract essential data relevant to generating accurate cost analyses.
 Key data, such as part dimensions, features, and tolerances, can be automatically processed, enabling procurement teams to quickly evaluate cost estimates and explore alternative supplier options.
 Through practical case studies, we will highlight how this approach reduces obsolescence costs, decreases lead times, and extends asset service life, ensuring organizations can maintain a state of readiness while mitigating the operational risks associated with aging equipment.